elenabakhtina/evolution_of_technology/README.md

   * D3 and Dimple - to build visualizations

 ### Presentation and Slides
-Here are my final [slides](https://github.com/elenabakhtina/evolution_of_technology/blob/master/presentation/ElenaBakhtina_TechEvolution_Final.pdf) and the presentation (sorry for the bottle of beer in the middle of the screen.
-It was not meant to be there :))
+Here are my final [slides](https://github.com/elenabakhtina/evolution_of_technology/blob/master/presentation/ElenaBakhtina_TechEvolution_Final.pdf) and the [presentation] (https://youtu.be/nt4-IWo9noc)

 ### Visualizations
 Here is a [lanscape of technologies](http://0.0.0.0:8000/BubbleChart_D3.html) that have been mentioned in the tech news.